PeekAndPoke/ultra/kontainer/docs/ultra::docs/index.md

 ## Defining Modules

 Kontainer Modules are a very useful and simple way to group services together.

 Library developers can use them to bundle up their library and to provide easy ways to:
 - integrate the library into the kontainer of an application
 - document the library and customization options on a high level

+A user of a kontainer module can then simply include the module into the kontainer definition.

+A module can also give a nice high level documentation of what the library does and how to customize it.

+For example there could be some comments in the module definition code, that explain which services can be overridden to achieve different behaviours of the library.

 ### Defining a simple module

-This example shows how to define kontainer modules.
+This example shows how to define a kontainer module.

-Modules are very useful when we develop libraries.

-A user of a library can then simply include our module into the kontainer definition.

-A module can also give a nice high level documentation of what the library does and how to customize it.
-For example there could be some comments in the module code, that explain which service can be overridden to achieve different behaviours of the library.

 (see the full [example](../../src/examples/defining_modules/SimpleModuleExample.kt))